Gkcloud5/Better-future/Paging.md

 		* size of a each page must be same.
 	* Here main memory is also divided into no.of partitions called frame.
 		* Size of each frame must be same
-	* Page size and fe
+	* Page size and frame size must be equal.
+	* Whenever CPU need to execute a process
+		* Pages from the secondary memory is assigned to frames in main memory
+	* Page table,
+		* Here page no as a input and produces frame number as a output.
+		*